 If you need a little guidance getting started, try the following simple meditation, adapted from The Willpower Instinct, by Kelly McGonigal, Ph.D., an expert in the science of self-control.

 - Sit still and stay still.
 You can choose to sit on a chair with your feet flat on the ground or you can sit on the floor with your legs crossed.
 During the meditation, try to resist any impulses to move (for example, see if you can ignore itches and urges to change your position).
 Sitting still is important because it teaches you not to follow your impulses automatically.

 - Turn your attention to your breath.
 Close your eyes and focus on your breathing.
 In your mind, say “inhale” when you breathe in, and “exhale” when you breathe out.
 Whenever you notice that your thoughts are wandering, bring your mind back to focusing on your breathing.
 This activates the prefrontal cortex and quiets the stress and craving centers of your brain.

 - Notice how it feels to breathe and how thoughts wander.
 After a few minutes, stop mentally reciting the words “inhale” and “exhale,” and focus only on the sensation of breathing.
 Your thoughts might wander a bit more without these words.
 When you notice that you are thinking about something else, just bring your attention back to breathing.
 If you find it very hard to focus, you can say “inhale” and “exhale” for few rounds.
 This part helps to train both self-awareness and self-control.

 I hope that using these two simple suggestions will help you start to feel more in control and able to avoid binges.
-If you want even more help with binge eating recovery, you can check out my Coaching Audios or Course.
+If you want even more help with binge eating recovery, you can check out my Course.